 Professional Services Advancement Support Scheme invites new round of applications

-The Professional Services Advancement Support Scheme (PASS) is inviting a new round of applications today (March 1) from non-profit-distributing organisations such as professional bodies, trade or industrial organisations and research institutes.
+The Professional Services Advancement Support Scheme (PASS) is inviting a new round of applications starting today (June 1) from non-profit-distributing organisations such as professional bodies, trade and industrial organisations and research institutes.